 How to set up a marketing automation platform for your business?

-While blogs like these are meant to answer pertinent questions like what is a marketing automation platform and the key factors to consider before choosing a marketing automation platform, here are few steps that marketers must follow to set up a marketing automation platform for their business:
+While posts like these are meant to answer pertinent questions like what is a marketing automation platform and the key factors to consider before choosing a marketing automation platform, here are few steps that marketers must follow to set up a marketing automation platform for their business:

 - Create a list of requirements